PaulLeeECE/DCAT/README.md

 # DCAT

-This repository is the implementation of *Dual-branch Cross-Patch Attention Learning for Group Affect Recognition*.
-[ArXiv](https://arxiv.org/abs/2212.07055)
+This repository is the implementation of a Group Affect project.

 ## Installation